Network Security tools for Penetration testing is more often used by security industries to test the vulnerabilities in network and applications.

 - scapy – Scapy: the python-based interactive packet manipulation program & library.

-- Pompem – Pompem is an open source tool, which is designed to automate the search for exploits in major databases.
+- Pompem – Pompem is an open source Network Security Tools, which is designed to automate the search for exploits in major databases.
 Developed in Python, has a system of advanced search, thus facilitating the work of pentesters and ethical hackers.
 In its current version, performs searches in databases: Exploit-db, 1337day, Packetstorm Security…

 - Nmap – Nmap is a free and open source utility for network discovery and security auditing.